Cap-go/capacitor-disqo/README.md

 Private Capacitor bridge for Disqo's Android Pulse SDK.

 This repo is intentionally configured for internal/client work first:

-- it stays private for now,
-- it does not publish to npm while `"private": true` is set in `package.json`,
 - and it expects the private Pulse Android SDK artifact to be supplied by the client.

 ## What it does